 We write a lot about increasing traffic to your site and improving conversion rates, and this is important for B2B and B2C companies alike.

-When most people talk about “conversion optimization,” they’re talking about increasing the quantity of leads you receive.
+When most people talk about “conversion optimization,” they’re talking about increasing high-quality leads.

-What follows is a discussion on lead quality, why it matters and how to improve it.
+What follows is a discussion on lead quality, why it matters and how to improve lead quality.

 Let’s dive in.